Tanksta/TemplateParser/README.md

 ./mvnw spring-boot:run
 ```

+### Usage
+1. Start the application
+2. Navigate to http://localhost:8080 to open the openapi swagger ui.
+3. Use files for `./DATA/input.xml` and `./DATA/xml2json.liquid` for testing.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.